mojtaba13133/bootstrapper/README.md

   then `raw.githubusercontent.com`.
 - **Bootstrapper** — `install.sh` fetches `provision.sh` from jsDelivr, then raw,
   each with retries, so a flaky `raw.githubusercontent.com` doesn't stop the install.
+- **DNS** — the first stage writes a reliable resolver set to `/etc/resolv.conf` with **Shecan first** (`178.22.122.100` / `185.51.200.2`), then Cloudflare and Google.
+Shecan resolves sanctioned dev domains (`go.dev`, etc.) to unblocking proxy IPs, which is what actually makes them reachable from Iran; the others are general fallback.
+The original `resolv.conf` is backed up to `/etc/resolv.conf.provision.bak`.
 - **Iran network gate** — v2ray/v2rayA are installed *before* the Go/Rust/PD
   stages.
-If Go isn't already present and the exit IP is in Iran (checked via `ifconfig.io/country_code`), the installer pauses with step-by-step instructions to bring up the proxy in TProxy mode, then re-checks and only continues once the exit IP is outside Iran (where `go.dev` is filtered).
-If Go is already installed, it proceeds regardless of location.
+If Go isn't already present, the installer tests whether **`go.dev` is actually reachable** (Shecan DNS often makes it reachable without a proxy).
+If it is, it continues regardless of location; if not, it pauses with step-by-step instructions to bring up the proxy in TProxy mode, re-checking until `go.dev` responds.
+If Go is already installed, it proceeds unconditionally.

 ## Post-install